HorseRacing Generic2

 Similarly, it is important to consider which bookmakers are offering Best Odds Guaranteed.
 Here you will be given the very best price available between placing your bet and the start of the race, for example if your horse has bigger odds upon starting than when you placed your bet, you will get paid at the better odds if it wins.
 Most of the larger bookmakers offer Best Odds Guaranteed for the Grand National.

-Up to 40 horses will be competing in the 2023 Grand National and picking a winner can seem very much like potluck.
+It's been confirmed that 34 horses will be competing in the 2025 Grand National and picking a winner can seem very much like potluck.
 That said, this contest is now over 180 years old and as such there is plenty of historical data and information to fall back on.
 Here are some of the trends which could help you choose a winner in this year's Grand National.

 • The Grand National takes place over a distance of just over four miles and all-but-one winner of the race since 1970 have won over three miles previously.
 As such, you should always pick a horse with proven stamina.

-• Only two winners of this race since 1977 have been burdened with a weight of over 11st 5lbs, therefore the best advice here would be to consider runners carrying less than this weight.
+• Only two winners of the last 10 winners of this race have been burdened with a weight of over 11bs, therefore the best advice here would be to consider runners carrying less than this weight.

 When is the Grand National and who is providing live coverage?

-The 2023 Grand National takes place on the third and final day of the three-day Grand National festival on Saturday, 15th April.
-The race is scheduled to get underway at 5:15 pm (UK time).
+The 2025 Grand National takes place on the third and final day of the three-day Grand National festival on Saturday, 5 April.
+The race is scheduled to get underway at 16:00, UK time.

 CONTACT US